GW-HIVE/slimNT/README.md

 ### 5) concatZip
 The process **concatZip** takes all previously downloaded .fna files as input, concatenates and then compresses the concatenated database file. **concatZip** also takes the two .txt files containing genomes that were not successfully downloaded and combines them into a single list.

+**Note:** The pipeline has been updated to include version control.
+These scripts can be found in the folder 'version controlled' under the pipeline folder in this GitHub.
+The scripts have also been updated to have the capability to compress the database separately from the rest of the pipeline.
+Those scripts will be found in the folder under 'separate compression' under the pipeline folder in this GitHub.

 # Steps to Run the Pipeline
 1. Gain access to the GW HPC Pegasus server.
 To gain access fill out the form on this [GW HPC help site](https://it.gwu.edu/high-performance-computing-access-request)